Ping LST vs SFT (What are the Differences?)

 The sound of the two models is also different, with the LST having a more muted and solid sound, while the SFT has a more explosive and powerful sound.

-This is due to the different head designs and materials used in the construction of the two models.
+This is due to the different head designs and materials used in the two models.

-The LST has a soft and solid feel, with a solid impact that provides a lot of feedback to the golfer.
+The LST has a soft and solid feel, with a solid impact that provides adequate feedback to the golfer.

-The SFT has a more muted feel, with a softer impact, which can be more comfortable for some golfers.
+The SFT has a more muted feel and a softer impact, which can be more comfortable for some golfers.

 Durability